 This assemblage has been accepted into the De Colores Exhibit at the Santa Paula Art Museum in Santa Paula, California.
 The exhibit runs from October 27, 2012 – February 17, 2013 with an Opening Reception on Saturday, October 27, 2012, from 4:00 to 6:00 pm.
-Photo by Image Group, Bourbonnais, IL (sold)
+Photo by Image Group, Bourbonnais, IL (Private Collection)

 Mixed Media Assemblage with Original Oil Painting & Papier Mâché

 13.75 x 8.75 x 3 inches